MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ```

 Finally, there will be a blank line followed by a commit message.
-The commit message is a message that whoever made the commit chose to write,
+The commit message is a message that whoever made the commit chose to write
 but should describe the change that took place when the commit was made.
 This commit message was written by `cookiecutter` for you.